Prerequisites:

 ix# ix mut --mesa_driver=radv +bin/sway --mesa_driver=iris

-With this command, we said that we need to add a flag to the user realm for AMD GPU usage, but we want to use sway with Intel GPU.
+With this command we specified that we need to add a flag in the user realm to use AMD GPU, but we want to use Sway with Intel GPU.

 Important!

-Within a single command, all changes to one realm happen atomically, but anchor pointers to the realm themselves can happen in any order.
+Within a single command, all changes to a single realm occur atomically, but the anchoring of pointers to the realm itself can occur in any order.

 Exercise